 If there is a significant lag time, perhaps because each of your products is custom-made, tell your customers about this.
 Turn what could be a negative (takes two weeks to get to you) into a selling point (made custom, just for you).

 A good eCommerce fulfillment center can reduce the time between when an order comes in and when it arrives on your customer’s doorstep.
 Red Stag Fulfillment offers an ironclad guarantee that we will turn around your orders fast.
 You can choose three service levels: 3 p.m. cutoff, 5 p.m. cutoff, or the next business day.
 Same-day shipping is a great way to reduce delivery time and increase completed orders.

 Your customers want the same thing every online shopper wants: free shipping.
 You may feel that free shipping will take too large a bite out of your margins, but there are some ways to offer free shipping without breaking the bank.

 Ask your 3PL provider about discounted shipping rates.
 As a quantity customer, your fulfillment center may be eligible for discounts and pass these on to you.
-Your 3PL provider may also be able to recommend an alternative freight company that offers better rates to the destinations where you ship the most orders.
+Your 3PL provider may also be able to recommend a different carrier that offers better rates to the destinations where you ship the most orders.

 Make sure your customers understand the terms of your free shipping offer by including a prominent free shipping banner on your site.